-Jan 13, 2025 Exploiting Exercises, Grammar, Opinions, Teaching lexically, Uncategorized The desire paths of language users and learners I was out walking the other day and it being somewhat damp and muddy, I decided to stick to the paved pathway rather than take this more direct ‘path’.
-But as I did so, I started thinking that the this kind of path, which you see all over the place, could be a kind of […]
+Jan 13, 2025 Exploiting Exercises, Grammar, Opinions, Teaching lexically, Uncategorized Meet learners’ needs by following language desire paths If we want to meet learners’ needs, then try following their conversations and teach the language they desire rather than just what we set out to teach.
+I was out walking the other day and it being somewhat damp and muddy, I decided to stick to the paved pathway rather than take this more direct […]

 Nov 14, 2024 Classroom Activities, Core Principles, Exploiting Exercises, Pronunciation Dictation and decoding A long time ago I did a Diploma in TEFL and I remember a particular piece of feedback I was given after one of my observed lessons.
 In this lesson, I’d dictated a series of words to the students.
 Now, I can’t remember exactly what those words were or why I was dictating them, but […]